inanna-malick/merkle-schemes/README.md

 DISCLAIMERS:

 disclaimer: all hashes shown below are the result of some janky non-cryptographic hash function being converted into `[a..z,A..Z,0..9]`.
-I will eventually move to `blake2` or some other modern cryptographic hash function.
-Pls no bully.
+This project now uses `blake2` digests encoded as strings using base16
 disclaimer: running this example will likely result in different hashes, as the hashes are derived from the serialized json structure of hgit objects which continues to change.